SaiSharan0/SYNchronized-Optimization-eXecution/README.md

 | Docker Compose              | ✅     |
 | Dark UI (TradingView style) | ✅     |
 | Responsive Layout           | ✅     |

+## ⭐ Support

+If you found this useful:

+- ⭐ Star this repo
+- 🍴 Fork it
+- 📢 Share it

+---

+## 🔥 Final Thought

+Traders don’t fail because of strategy.
+They fail because of behavior.